Likes are vanishing soon, even though influencers drive economics.

 Adam Mosseri, the Head of Instagram, tweeted that "our hope is to better understand how this idea changes how people feel about using our platform, particularly young people."
 The company sites a concern for users' self-esteem, mental health issues, and bullying problems which stem from quantifying and comparing pictures people post of themselves and their lives.

-While this change might yield a positive effect on the mental health of Instagram users, it will also
+might yield a positive effect on the mental health of Instagram users, it will also

 and Facebook communities still matter for connecting with your business and

 Here's what we already

 known and attract brand sponsors based primarily on their followers and likes.

 Today, Instagram influencers are discovered after they actively publish images and short-form videos, build a following over time, and some piece of content they've created goes viral and is widely circulated on their platform.

 are deemed popular - based on their number of followers, their view counts, and

 well as a bustling community of micro-influencers who can do well with specific

-However, a core pillar of this system will soon change, when Facebook and Instagram officially remove one
+of this system will soon change, when Facebook and Instagram officially remove one

-The evolution of influencer marketing.
+The evolution of Influencer marketing.

 Groups and Blogs: Online influencers have been around for some time, starting in the nascent days of blogging and even earlier days of community destinations or group chats!
 Freely accessed channels often needed some way to support themselves, with sponsors or advertisers.
 Meanwhile forward-thinking brands reached out to individual bloggers with free product or financial support, all before the predominance of Google ads.

 of Google's YouTube, the ubiquitous platform which first openly rewarded video

 There are still independent opportunities for influencers on YouTube to make their own advertising deals on top of this, making money from promotions, product placements, or product review videos.
 However, the glory days of micro-influencers easily earning a living from this channel have faded.

-Amateurs Welcomed: Over time, we have seen the barriers for entry lowered.
-While less than ten years ago it was hard to imagine a brand paying pennies (much less hundreds of thousands of dollars) to any amateur to post home videos on their behalf, the rise of video-game streamers, lifestyle vloggers, and those kids posting visual gobbledygook on TikTok have lowered the bar for anyone with a camera phone, internet connection, and a creative streak to make it big.
+While business brands pursued top Viners, and paid them substantial ad campaign feeds, the social channel wasn't directly supportive and the app faded in popularity and was closed by parent Twitter.
+Over time, we have seen the barriers for entry lowered: while less than ten years ago it was hard to imagine a brand paying pennies (much less hundreds of thousands of dollars) to any amateur to post home videos on their behalf, the rise of video-game streamers, lifestyle vloggers, and those kids posting visual gobbledygook on TikTok have lowered the bar for anyone with a camera phone, internet connection, and a creative streak to make it big.

 influencers on all these platforms have in common, it's that the platforms they

-How Facebook is different.
+How Facebook is